HumanCellAtlas/data-store/README.md

 2. In the [Google Cloud Console](https://console.cloud.google.com/), select the correct Google user account on the top right and the correct GCP project in the drop down in the top center.
 Go to "IAM & Admin", then "Service accounts", then click "Create service account" and select "Furnish a new private key".
-Under "Roles" select "Project – Owner", "Service Accounts – Service Account Actor" and "Cloud Functions – Cloud Function Developer".
+Under "Roles" select "Project – Owner", "Service Accounts – Service Account User" and "Cloud Functions – Cloud Function Developer".
 Create the account and download the service account key JSON file.

 3. In `environment.local`, set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the service